 With correct placement, dental implants can last a lifetime.
 Dr. Ari Moskowitz can replace missing teeth with the right procedure, and may recommend other procedures such as bone grafting or a sinus lift to ensure optimal results.
 We also offer sedation dentistry services to make your visits that much more manageable.

-Risks of Oral Implant Surgery
+Risks Of Dental Implant Surgery

 Dental implant surgery is widely regarded as a safe and effective procedure.
 However, as it is a surgical procedure, it is not without it’s associated risks.
 Risks for tooth implant surgery include: